itshimelz/nexus-board/README.md

 ## Architecture

 Uses MVVM pattern with JavaFX for clean separation of concerns.
 Network layer handles client-server communication for multiplayer games.

+## Networking

+For a deep dive into the socket architecture, threading model, and the JSON protocol used for multiplayer, see NETWORKING.md.